 For the past 55 years, every 2nd week of August, Broadstairs transforms into its musical alter ego, namely Folk Week.
 In recent times this 7-day celebration of all things folky is a huge affair and brings thousands of people into the town for day and night celebrations.
 With accommodation at a premium, Beeches Holiday Lets offers the perfect solution if you’re tempted to spend some time sampling the fun on offer.
 With events happening around the clock, we are situated a few minutes by car from the high street, enabling you to dip in and out of the proceedings with ease.

-Broadstairs Folk Week 2020 takes place from 7th to 14th August.
-As usual the festival has a fantastic line-up of accomplished musicians and performers old and new.
+Broadstairs Folk Week 2020 has had to take a breather due to Covid-19, but fingers crossed it will be back 2021.
+We are sure that the festival will boast a fantastic line-up of accomplished musicians and performers old and new.
 The ticketed venues are the Bandstand, Crampton Museum, Queens Road Baptist Church, the Sailing Club, St Peter’s Church Hall, the Palace Cinema and the beach-front Pavilion.
 Folk circuit stalwarts Breabach crown the line-up which includes amongst others the unique Belshazzars Feast and festival favourites The Leylines.
 Programmes and tickets are available in advance via the website or nearer the time at the Folk Week shop on Albion Street.
 You are advised to book in advance as tickets usually sell like hot cakes!

 Alongside the perfomances going on in the bigger venues, the pub gigs provide endless free entertainment with guaranteed atmosphere.
 Get a seat early in one of the many bars and hostelries around Broadstairs for ringside action or simply pitch up where you hear the music and join the throng.
 The Tartar Frigate opposite the jetty will give you traditional folk week at its best, while the Albion Hotel holds fantastic open-air gigs where dancing on the tables is not unheard of.
 The Thirty-Nine Steps, only having transformed into a pub a couple of years ago, feels like it has always been there and makes for a welcoming stop-off.
 There are so many establishments to choose from you will have to try them all!